 - Defense & Government

-Finding a career within a desired industry can seem limiting, but also offers a range of benefits that can include better insurance, more flexibility, and stronger pension options.
+Finding a pandemic-proof / recession-proof job within a desired industry can seem limiting, but also offers a range of benefits that can include better insurance, more flexibility, and stronger pension options.
 Luckily, some of the fastest growing IT jobs also fall into the highest paying IT jobs category.
 Although some may require a bit more schooling and experience up front, starting in the tech industry now could pay off in a big way in a few years.
+Now is the perfect time to test the waters, improve your skills, and dive into a rewarding career that has already proved to be pandemic proof.
+For recent graduates, check out some of the best cities for IT grads to find out where you might find the best IT jobs paired with ideal living costs.
 Now is the perfect time to test the waters, improve your skills, and dive into a rewarding career that has already proved to be pandemic proof.

 Additional Learning Center Resources

 - What is a Cat8 Ethernet Cable and How is it Different?

 - Differences between OS2, OM1, OM2, OM3, OM4, and OM5

 - What are the Top Cities for IT Grads?